Jac-Zac/My-home-config/README.md

 ![showcase](https://github.com/Jac-Zac/My-home-config/blob/master/Arch_rice.jpg)

-Now I also have a configuration for my rasberry pi 4 runnging Arch with dwm as a WM and I'm loving it so far, thus I'm thinking of posting that too in the future
+Now I also have a configuration for my rasberry pi 4 running Arch with dwm as a WM and I'm loving it so far, thus I'm thinking of posting that too in the future.
+I think I will do it but I don't have a date.

 ## Other things 📚

-**I also use ohmyzsh** to learn more and support them go to -> https://ohmyz.sh/
+**I also use ohmyzsh** to learn more and support them go to -> https://ohmyz.sh/ Now I will be focusing on other things but also better my configuration for m1 Mac